10.6. dataObject#

 See also

-method for creating a matrix filled with gaussian distributed values
+randNmethod for creating a matrix filled with gaussian distributed values

-- static randN(dims, dtype='uint8', continuous=0) dataObject #
+- static randN(dims, dtype='uint8', continuous=0) dataObject#

 Creates a dataObject filled with Gaussian distributed random values.